icgc-argo-workflows/gatk-tools/README.md

 [![Build Status](https://travis-ci.org/icgc-argo/gatk-tools.svg?branch=master)](https://travis-ci.org/icgc-argo/gatk-tools)
 # Dockerized GATK Tools

 This repository keeps a collect of GATK tools.
-All tools are defined using Common Workflow Language (CWL).
+All tools are dockerized and wrapped using Common Workflow Language (CWL).

 Every tool is self-sufficient, can be independently developed, tested, released and used.
 This clean isolation allows maximum flexibility, maintainability and portability.